Generic Name: belatacept (bel AT a sept)

 What is the most important information I should know about belatacept?

-What should I discuss with my healthcare provider before taking belatacept?
+What should I discuss with my healthcare provider before receiving belatacept?

-You should not use belatacept if you have received a liver transplant.
+if you have ever received a liver transplant.

-FDA pregnancy category C. It is not known whether belatacept will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether belatacept will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether belatacept passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using belatacept.